 Okay, I just read this article on eWeek this morning about why iOS4 is better than Android 2.2 with a list of the top 10 reasons.
 Now, if you are an Android user, you would probably get upset and think the author is insipid.
-If you are and iOS user, then you would think every word of the article is accurate and believe it like these are words from Steve Jobs.
-In any case, to write an article about why one mobile operating system is better than another without have statistics or facts is pointless and plain stupid.
+If you are an iOS user, then you would think every word of the article is accurate and believe it like these are words from Steve Jobs.
+In any case, to write an article about why one mobile operating system is better than another without having statistics or facts is pointless and plain stupid.

 Read on to see what I mean…

 Here are the 10 points from the article — let me know what you think :

 Google’s real plan with Android is to dominate the mobile advertising space.
 It fully realizes that the best way to achieve that goal is by doing whatever it can to capitalize on the desire for touch-screen smartphones with the help of Android.
 That’s precisely why Google offers its operating system for free.
 But despite this focus on mobile-advertising dominance, Google falls short compared with Apple on software design.

 Response: Okay I somewhat agree with this point.
 I have used iPhones, iPods, and iPad’s and I can say that the UI is very polished and easy to use.
 This is one area Android has a lot of room to improve.
 But Android’s UI is customizable.
 If you don’t like, something — there is probably a way to change it.
 I don’t think you can say the same for iOS.

 Apple understands what consumers want and how they will use a particular product.
 That comes through in all the products the company sells, including its iOS platform.
 Google, on the other hand, doesn’t seem to understand consumers as well as it could.
 It’s certainly doing a better job than most companies, but it still has a long way to go to match Apple.
 In fact, Google’s consumer understanding seems to be more Microsoft-like than Apple-like.
 And that could be a problem—especially for its operating system—down the line.